 In mid-2015 Juliet left The Australian Ballet after her final show as Giselle, with her husband, family, friends and teachers watching at the Sydney Opera House - the stage where her dancing dreams began as a starry-eyed young student.
 She embarked on a successful stint as a freelance Guest Artist, dancing in the 1st Indonesian Ballet Gala in Jakarta (Giselle pas de deux); Ballet Stars Under the Stars Gala in Melbourne and Falls Creek (Tim Podesta's Alta Stare and Simon Hoy's Infinite Spaces); the Arts Club Winter Gala at the Arts Centre Melbourne, (Swan Lake Act 2 Pas de Deux); with Chunky Move, in Melanie Lane's new creation on Juliet, Re-make; and in West Australian Ballet's Jakarta Tour, which she initiated, dancing Christopher Hill's Echoes of a Possible Future and Melanie Lane's Megatruh.
 For the latter work Juliet created the concept with Melanie, drawing on their shared Indonesian culture and inspired by the writing of Juliet's late uncle W.S.
 Rendra, Indonesia's foremost poet, playwright and activist.
 Megatruh marked the second time Juliet collaborated with her husband, composer and music producer Nicholas Robert Thayer; their first collaboration was in June 2016, along with designer Gabrielle Adamidis, a dance based video work titled Letting Blood, presented at MONA by the Dark MOFO festival with assistance from the Australia Council for the Arts.

-Since 2016 Juliet has been a First Soloist with Ballet Vlaanderen, where she has already been in creation with Sidi Larbi Cherkaoui for his Requiem, and danced other leading roles in Willian Forsythe's Approximate Sonata, Pina Bausch's Café Müller, and Demis Volpi's Nutcracker.
+Since 2016 Juliet has been a First Soloist with Ballet Vlaanderen, where she has already been in creation with Sidi Larbi Cherkaoui for his Requiem and with Edouard Lock for The Heart of August, and danced other leading roles in William Forsythe's Approximate Sonata, Pina Bausch's Café Müller, Sidi Larbi Cherkaoui's Firebird and Fall, and Demis Volpi's Nutcracker.
 In 2017 she has danced as Guest Artist with Dutch National Ballet, in Remi Wortmeyer's new creation, Passing Shadows.

 In 2010 Juliet was awarded the Khitercs Travelling Scholarship, which she used to broaden her development at The Royal Ballet, San Francisco Ballet, Dutch National Ballet and Ballet Vlaanderen.
 She also utilised the opportunity to further her understanding of her mother's culture, spending time in Indonesia learning her grandmother's art of Javanese classical dance with renowned master teacher Bu Rusini, and taking tuition with famed actor Adi Kurdi in the acting and theatre techniques pioneered by Juliet's uncle, seminal poet, playwright, actor and activist W.S.
 Rendra.